Discover Waldorf Education

 We strive to help all children develop their unique physical, emotional, intellectual, and spiritual capacities.
 This enables each individual to responsibly enter in freedom into an ever-changing local and global community.

-The Eugene Waldorf School is a non-profit, non-denominational organization.
-We do not discriminate on the basis of race, color, national and ethnic origin, sex, income, marital status, or sexual orientation in the administration of our educational policies, admissions or board membership policies, financial programs, or athletic and other school-administered programs.
+The Eugene Waldorf School is a non-profit, non-sectarian, tax-exempt organization incorporated in the State of Oregon.
+We do not discriminate on the basis of race, color, national origin, ethnicity, religion, age, sex, sexual orientation, disability or marital status in the administration of our educational policies, admissions or board membership policies, financial programs, or athletic and other school-administered programs.